What is the academic role of the parent at Sterling?

 Where do I find the books my child will need for class?

 It is the parent’s responsibility to secure all of the books on the required list by the first day of school.
 Please order early to ensure the appropriate arrival date.
-A comprehensive book list for each grade will be provided in the late spring.
+A comprehensive book list for enrolled students will be provided in May/June for the upcoming school year.
 Parents are free to find the books through any vendor, providing the ISBN and edition is a perfect match.
-Sterling PTF also holds an annual curriculum sale and swap in May.

 Does Sterling participate in sports?

-Yes, we are a member of the ACAA (Austin Christian Athletic Association) and compete in Flag Football, Basketball, Volleyball, Soccer and Track with other area private schools.
+Yes, we are a member of the ACAA (Austin Christian Athletic Association) and compete in 6-man tackle football, extreme flag football, basketball, volleyball, soccer, tennis, golf, cross country, and track with other area private schools.
 Students in 5th through 8th grades are eligible to play.
 For our older athletes we are part of the T-Cal association for sports.

 What options are available for paying tuition?

 We offer a 3% tuition discount for families paying before April 4th.
 For those families that wish to divide their payments we have two options available through FACTS tuition management.
-There is a two payment option which drafts two equal payments in April and October, or an eleven payment option with payments beginning in April and ending the following February.
+There is a two-payment option which drafts two equal payments in April and October, or an eleven-payment option with payments beginning in April and ending the following February.
 Parents must use FACTS for all payment options other than payment in full.
+If a student is enrolled after April, tuition will be divided by the remaining months in the cycle.

 How much time will be required of the student on a typical day at home?